 It’s important to note that the Dan Panorama Tel Aviv is a huge conference and meeting facility and my visit was business-focused.
 However, there were also families and other leisure guests roaming the hotel, and I didn’t find either distracting.

-Photos Courtesy Diana Rowe & Dan Panorama Tel Aviv Hotel
+Photos Courtesy Diana Rowe, who was a guest of the property while on a press trip.
+Photos by Rowe & Dan Panorama Tel Aviv Hotel